RantumBits/headless.us/content/pages/home.md

 title: Digital economy solutions
 featuredImage: 'https://ucarecdn.com/7b370943-0401-4b4b-87e8-0150de313e21/'
 subtitle: >-
   We're not a typical web development or marketing agency.

-We implement technology solutions to help community-oriented businesses succeed via ecommerce.
+  We implement custom technology solutions to help community-oriented businesses succeed in the digital economy.
 meta:
   description: This is a meta description.
   title: The Ultimate Gatsby Starter